TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

     assert isinstance(table, exp.Table)
     table.set("catalog", "dev")
     return table

+# Works
+# SELECT * FROM @my_macro('some.table')
+# SELECT * FROM @my_macro(some.table)

+# Raises an error thanks to the users inclusion of the assert, otherwise would pass through the string literal and log a warning
+# SELECT * FROM @my_macro('SELECT 1 + 1')
 ```

-In this way, you still get the benefits of reducing boilerplate needed to coerce types; but you also get guarantees about the type of the input.
-This allows us to keep the macro definition clean and focused on the core logic.
-Additionally, it ensures macros are flexible enough to handle a wide range of inputs.
+In using assert this way, you still get the benefits of reducing/removing the boilerplate needed to coerce types; but you **also** get guarantees about the type of the input.
+This is a useful pattern and is user-defined, so you can use it as you see fit.
+It ultimately allows you to keep the macro definition clean and focused on the core business logic.

 ### Advanced Typed Macros